crjacinro/ai-bots/backend/README.md

 - `/queries/{id}` - A POST endpoint that accepts user input prompt that is sent to an LLM and the LLM response is returned to the caller.
 This endpoint requires an `id`.
 To initiate a conversation, call the `/conversations` API to acquire a conversation id.

-For more information about the endpoints, refer to the `openapi.yaml` file provided in the repository.
+For more information about the endpoints, refer to the `http://127.0.0.1:8000/redoc` for the generated OpenAPI documentation.